Archive for October 1999

 Being John Malkovich will benefit greatly from repeat viewings and fervent post-viewing deconstruction.
 Kaufman’s screenplay, chaotic and messy at first glance, is actually drum-tight in its themes and metaphors.
 It’s right on the cutting edge of gender discussion, as seen in a lovemaking sequence that is perhaps the oddest (and the funniest and most touching) menage a trois ever put on film.
 Is Malkovich the only vessel?
 Can any of us, like him, be vessels without knowing it?
 To some extent, we all are; certainly all creative people are both vessels and puppeteers.
 The movie is about — among approximately 79 other things — the creative exchange.
 When telling a story, we inhabit the characters and see through their eyes, but they also inhabit us; and those who are told the story also project themselves into the characters and absorb them into themselves at the same time.
 BJM triggers complex connections and then skips lightly to the next thing; a movie that’s outwardly “thoughtful” could never be this thought-provoking.
 Like the Malkovich ride itself, it’s a fast and fun trip; only afterward do you appreciate where it took you.

 Some will say BJM goes on a bit past its natural conclusion.
 Kaufman throws structure to the wind; an hour and a half into the movie, he isn’t shy about jumping ahead seven years or seven months.
 Our internal clocks tell us the movie should be wrapping up, tying up its loose ends; instead it expands and gets more tangled.
 I like that; the movie works overtime, it plays its loony self out right to the finish and beyond, when most movies would be grabbing a smoke and heading for the climactic shootout or tearful confrontation scene.
 (The climax of this movie, by the way, has both.
 And much more.)
 Craig’s quirky boss, the 105-year-old Dr. Lester (Orson Bean in an irrepressible comic turn), is nearly forgotten and then emerges in the third act as a major player, acting as journeyman and metaphorical conscience for the embattled Craig.
 Transgenderism is explored, toyed with and cast aside — it’s just another way of escaping an old self.
 BJM takes on a cosmic and rather serious tone in the second half while losing little of its satirical bite.
 Our senses are no longer engaged; it’s a mind trip now.
 Craig begins to recede, wondering to himself, “What have I become?
-My wife is in a cage with a chimp.”
+My wife’s in a cage with a monkey.”
 The inner and outer universes are on a collision course, and there is much talk about “ripe vessels” and eternal life.
 Women grapple in the primal mud and rain outside the New Jersey Turnpike.
 The movie finishes with a series of dazzlingly evocative yet simple images that express both freedom and confinement, progression and submersion.

 Being John Malkovich is a triumph for Spike Jonze, who has distinguished himself as a rock-video artist mainly by not dealing in the same tired flash-flash, Cuisinart gimmickry we associate with MTV (and many of its graduates, like Alex Proyas).
 His contribution here, it could be said, is to display little or no style at all; he serves Charlie Kaufman’s ideas, knowing they’re freaky enough without cinematic embellishment.
 A young director who knows how to stay out of the way of a fine script is, perhaps, more valuable — and more durable in the long run — than a young director who sees a script as a series of hey-look-Ma-I’m-a-director whizbang angles and smash-cuts.
 Yet there’s a deadpan fizz of surrealism around everything he does here.
 We’re seeing through the eyes of a filmmaker with an amiably skewed take on things, along with a compassion that grants each character his or her own awkward dignity and flaws.
 And he’s working with a script that allows him access to emotional complications and absurdities that no conventional movie could touch.
 Being John Malkovich reminds us why movies like this need to be made; at its best, it reminds us that the medium hasn’t lost its magic yet.
 There are still new stories to tell, new portals to explore, new vessels to inhabit.
-5

 Modern Vampires